usmanhalalit/DjangoRealtime/README.md

 ```

 **`BEFORE_SEND_HOOK`**
-Called before sending an event to clients.
+Called before sending an event to each client.
 You can modify or abort the event here.

 ```python
 from djangorealtime import Event